t-kuni/go-graphql-template/README.md

-# Go Web API Template
+# Go GraphQL Template

-This repository is project template for Go Web API application.
+This repository is project template for Go GraphQL application.

 # Features